Orthodontic Treatment Enquiries

-After graduating as a Dentist, an Orthodontist completes a Master’s Degree which involves an extra three years of University and research.
-Orthodontists are specialists who only practice orthodontics and dento-facial orthopedics.
+After graduating as a dentist, an orthodontist completes a Master’s Degree which involves an extra three years of University and research.
+Orthodontists are specialists who only practice orthodontics and dento-facial orthopaedics.

 Smiles can be enhanced at any age, however most orthodontic problems are best treated when a person is young.
-The best age to start orthodontic treatment varies from person to person, depending on their particular problem.
 Dr Vautin recommends an initial assessment at age 8 years of age so that treatment can be started at the ideal time.
 In certain situations early interception can take advantage of facial growth and tooth eruption to reduce the severity of a problem and make later treatment less complex and less time consuming.
-However, in most cases 6 to 12 month review visits are recommended to monitor growth until the optimum time to start treatment.

 Orthodontic appliances work by gently pressing on your teeth which over time moves them into the desired position.
 Braces are a combination of brackets and archwires.
 Brackets are the parts that are attached to the teeth but it is the archwire that provides the necessary force to move the teeth into position.
 In many cases extra forces are needed to fit teeth properly together or alter jaw discrepancies.
 Examples of these include: elastic bands, expanders, headgear and functional appliances.
 Your braces need to be adjusted periodically so that they move correctly and at the optimal speed.

 Yes.
 When your braces are fitted we will provide you with a comprehensive list of foods to avoid.
-Hard and sticky foods should be avoided.
+Hard, sticky and most crunchy foods should be avoided.
 Most unscheduled visits to repair broken or loose braces can be avoided by taking care with what you eat.
 Also beware of chewing pens or pencils as this may also damage your braces.
-It is important to minimize the number of breakages when wearing braces in order to prevent your treatment taking longer than anticipated.

 The length of treatment depends on the severity of the problem that requires correction, growth and the level of patient co-operation.
 More severe problems take longer and require more co-operation.
 In general, braces need to worn for between 9 and 30 months.
-The average “treatment” time in braces is 20 to 24 months but treatment time may be longer than estimated if growth is different than expected or if patient co-operation is less than ideal.
-Orthodontic treatment is a team effort in which you and your orthodontist play important roles that can impact on the length of treatment and the quality of the final result.
+The average time wearing braces is 20 to 24 months but treatment time may be longer than estimated if treatment is interrupted or appointments missed.

 Yes.
 However it is recommended that patients protect their smile by wearing a mouth guard while playing sport.
 If you play sport and need a mouth guard please let us know and we will organise one for you.